RGB-Tools/RGB-Documentation/state-transitions.md

 ### Redeems

 Redeems are akin to State Transition's Inputs for Valencies.
-They are only included in State Extension which are responsible for "activating" the digital right embedded in the Valency itself, for example the execution of a *coinswap* or a *distributed issuance*.
+They are only included in State Extension which are responsible for "activating" the digital right embedded in the Valency itself.
+An example of Reedeem could be the execution of a *coinswap* or a *distributed issuance*.
 Redeems are constituted by 2 field entries:
 * the `PrevOpId` 32-byte field referring to the hash of the O  in which the Valency being redeemed is included;
-* the `ValencyType` 16-bit field which is recalled from the previous operation where the valency is defined.
+* the `ValencyType` 16-bit field which is recalled from the previous operation where the Valency is defined.
 Each ValencyType can be redeemed only once inside the same State Extension.

 ## Features of a RGB State

 ### Strict Type System

-The state represent a set of conditions which are expressed in form of data and which are embedded in the contract itself.
+As described in previous sections, The state represent a set of condition which undergo validation both against contract business logic and both with regards to commitment ordered history.

 In RGB, this set of data is actually a **set of arbitrary rich data** which:
 * are **strongly typed**, which means that **each variable possesses a clear type definition (e.g. u8) and both lower and upped bounds**.